toghyan/bicycle_path_planning/README.txt

 	saved files have the format of "log_simXXXX.txt", where "XXXX" represents the counter for the log files.
 It stores values from the last time 's' was pressed or the last 10 seconds, whichever is smaller.
-Each line of the log files have the following information:
+Each line of the log files contains the following information:

 	timestamp in seconds